Chart Color Schemes

 Cotswold Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects potentially affecting this region: InterLinkSQ Terminal Precinct, Toowoomba Sports Precinct Masterplan, Toowoomba Fairways Country Club Retirement Village, and New Toowoomba Hospital.
-The following details those most relevant.
+AreaSearch has identified three projects that could impact the local area.
+Key projects are InterLinkSQ Terminal Precinct, Toowoomba Sports Precinct Masterplan, Toowoomba Fairways Country Club Retirement Village, and New Toowoomba Hospital.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.